ammario/wordle-solver/README.md

 # First Guesses
 Guesses are ranked by the average number of words they eliminate across all possible secrets.
-This algorithm completes in n^2 time, so the words are provided here to save you from waiting.
+This algorithm completes in n^2 time, so the first guesses (most expensive) are provided here to save you from waiting.

 ## Best
 ```